tracelabs/tofm/README.md

-# The OSINT Field Manual
+# Trace Labs OSINT Field Manual

 This will be the home for Trace Lab's TOFM, a companion document to the OSINT VM and Search Party CTFs